 57. Teach Me to Use Every Dig of Criticism to Bring Myself Near the Fountain of Goodness in Me

-Teach me to wear every scar of trials as the medal of my chastisement, given by the sacred hands of Thy just law.
-Let every teardrop of sorrow, caused to flow in me through the actions of others, wash away some hidden taint of my mind.
+Teach me to sport every scar of trials as a medal of Thy chastisement, dusky at first but now shining.
+Thy sacred hands were the giver, working through Thy ever‐just law.
+Let therefore every teardrop of sorrow caused by the actions of others wash away some hidden taint in my mind.

 Let every stroke of the pickaxe of wounding experience dig deeper and deeper into the soil of my understanding.
 Let every hurtful strike of circumstance into the soil of my comfort bring